-Sex during Pregnancy
+Sex During Pregnancy

 Pregnancy is a time of physical and emotional change.
-Personal history, symptoms, and attitudes about becoming a parent influence the feelings that a woman has about her body and about making love during pregnancy.
-The pregnancy may change how a woman and her partner feel about making love.
+Personal history, symptoms, and attitudes about becoming a parent influence the feelings that a patient has about her body and about making love during pregnancy.
+The pregnancy may change how a patient and her partner feel about making love.